alexuflexu/meet-app/README.md

 ## Feature 5: Add an App Shortcut to the Home Screen

+As a user,
+I should be able to add an app shortcut to my device's home screen So that I can quickly access the meet app without navigating through a browser.

 ### Scenario 1: User can install the meet app as a shortcut on their device home screen
 - **Given** the user is on the meet app website
 - **When** the user selects the option to add the app to their home screen